tramwayjs/router/README.md

 Here's a sample routes file.
 The order of routes matters and is preserved by the router at all times.

+**Note: The definition for controllerClass has been removed and the controller attributes only takes an instance now.
+The Controller action now has an attribute that takes the string name**

 ```
 import MainController from "../controllers/MainController";
 import SecuredController from "../controllers/SecuredController";